Hopding/arithmetic-evaluator/README.md

-# UMSL CS5130 Project 1
+# Arithmetic Evaluator

-This program fulfills the requirements for CS5130 Project 1.
-It implements an arithmetic expression evaluator in Python.
+This program implements an arithmetic expression evaluator in Python.
 When evaluating an expression, the following steps are performed:

 1. **Input** - When the program starts, it prompts the user to enter an arithmetic expression as a string.
 After the program finishes processing one expression, it stops.
 2. **Skip Data Validation** - The validation step would be rather complicated.
 We want to focus the program on the main technical problem.
 So we'll require the input string to have the following properties: